astronomer/airflow-guides/guides/airflow-executors-explained.md

     *   Service accounts
     *   Airflow image

-> Note: The Kubernetes Executor is available on Astronomer.
-If you want to experiment with the KubernetesExecutor, [start a free trial](https://www.astronomer.io/trial/).

 **Scale to Near-Zero**

 With the Local and Celery Executors, a deployment whose DAGs run once a day will operate with a fixed set of resources for the full 24 hours - only 1 hour of which actually puts those resources to use.
 That's 23 hours of resources you're paying for but don't deliver.